 In the 17th century, smugglers used the islands to smuggle lead and gunpowder to nearby St Malo in France.
 The customs house which was built to quash this activity is still standing today.

-Today the islands form part of the Island of Jersey; but sovereignty was hotly disputed for centuries, so France took the United Kingdom to the International Court Justice (ICJ) in 1950 to decide to which country the Ecrehous belonged.
-On the 17 November 1953, the ICJ awarded the islands to Jersey.
+Today the islands form part of the Island of Jersey, but sovereignty was hotly disputed for centuries, so France took the United Kingdom to the International Court Justice (ICJ) in 1950 to decide to which country the Ecrehous belonged.
+On 17 November 1953, the ICJ awarded the islands to Jersey.

 The King of The Ecrehous

 In 1961, Alphonse le Gastelois started a 14-year self-exile on the islet of La Marmotchiéthe, after false accusations that he was guilty of the horrific child sex crimes of the “Beast of Jersey”.
 A decade later, in 1971, Edward Paisnel was imprisoned for the crimes; however, Le Gastelois remained on the islands, proclaiming himself “The King of The Ecrehous”.

 This is my home now!
 Jersey crucified me.Le Gastelois to Time magazine in 1971

 Les Ecrehous is a small paradise of golden sand, crystal clear water, and rock, where fish and birds live in peace with the rhythm of some of the biggest tides in the world, largely undisturbed by man.
 In 2005 these islets became a RAMSAR site, protecting the habitat of bottlenose and common dolphins, Atlantic grey seals, and basking sharks.

 Birds, including terns, oystercatchers, cormorants, shags, and herring gulls, are plentiful too.
 There’s a recommended code of conduct for visitors, which allows the birds’ breeding season to go on without disruption.
 If you love to fish, line-catching sea bass from one of the islands’ shores is a highlight!